janis-rullis/kaijas/README.md

 * Displays have higher resolution, so in some places content was blurry, stretched or small.
-* Replaced flash audio played with HTML5 audio tag.
+* Replaced flash audio player with HTML5 audio tag.
 * Adjusted mobile device experience (with manifest.json) when added to home-screen.